What is spear phishing?

 - Look for a solution that mitigates the risk associated with spear phishing and other advanced email threats though a defense-in-depth approach to email security.
 Multiple layers of security are necessary in preventing successful attacks, with each layer focusing on a specific area that can be exploited by threat actors.
 Layered security not just prevents attacks and limits their damage but it proactively identifies threats and malicious activities before they cause further grief.

-- An effective email security gateway protects employees against social engineering and impersonation attacks.
+- An effective cloud email security protects employees against social engineering and impersonation attacks.
 It uses advanced intelligence techniques to recognize both new and existing attacks and prevent malicious malicious mail from reaching the inbox.

 - Look for an email security solution that neutralizes threats associated with malicious attachments and links using real-time URL filtering and scanning of broad file types including RTF files, Batch files, and VBS files.